ivanvoitovych/tour-of-heroes/step-8.md

 # Step 8 - Add Navigation and Routes

-Now it's time to break our application into the pages.
+Now it's time to break our application into pages.
 And assign a route to each of them.

-Let's start from removing Heroes and Messages components from our home page.
+Let's remove `Heroes` and `Messages` components from our home page.

 `viewi-app\Components\Views\Home\HomePage.html`